isabelcabezasm/designpatterns/observer/README.md

 All the potential Observers need to implement *IObserver* and the *update()* method, which is called when the Subject's state changes.
 Please note that any class can be an observer, it just needs to implement *IObserver* interface and register with a concrete subject.

 Going a little bit deeper into the solution, we have 2 options for the observer to get the update: either the Subject *pushes* the data to all the observers, or each observer *pulls* the data as needed.
-Even though this is an implementation detail, generally speaking *pulling* the data is a more flexilbe approach: each observer can pull just the data it requires, instead of getting all the data the subject want to share.
+Even though this is an implementation detail, generally speaking *pulling* the data is a more flexilbe approach: each observer can pull just the data it requires, instead of getting all the data the subject wants to share.

 ### Advantages of this solution